Constraining anti-baryonic dark matter through correlated nucleon decay signatures

-In this article, we explore how di-nucleon decay is generated when spontaneous breaking of baryon number is included.
+In this article, we explore how di-nucleon decay is generated with spontaneous breaking of baryon number in the dark sector.
 While the spontaneous breaking of baryon number in the dark sector has been of interest in the context of dark CP violation and dark phase transitions, we observe in our paper that induced nucleon decay generated by anti-baryonic dark matter and di-nucleon decays are correlated.
-Our analysis demonstrates that the effective field theory (EFT) operators responsible for nucleon decay ($n \to \bar{\nu} + \text{invisible}, \ n \to \pi^0 + \text{invisible}$) also generate di-nucleon decay processes ($nn \to \bar{\nu}\bar{\nu}, \ nn \to \pi^0 \pi^0$) at the one-loop level.
+Our analysis demonstrates that the effective field theory (EFT) operators responsible for induced nucleon decay ($n \to \bar{\nu} + \text{invisible}, \ n \to \pi^0 + \text{invisible}$) also generate di-nucleon decay processes ($nn \to \bar{\nu}\bar{\nu}, \ nn \to \pi^0 \pi^0$) at the one-loop level.
 This connection provides a complementary approach to probe induced baryon number violation, which plays a crucial role in understanding the origin of baryon asymmetry and its possible link to dark matter.

-Based on current experimental constraints from KamLand and Super-Kamiokande for di-nucleon decay, the analysis constrains the new physics scale of the nucleon decay operator in the range of $ 10^6 - 10^8 \mathsf{GeV}$, depending on the specific decay mode.
+Based on current experimental constraints from KamLand and Super-Kamiokande for di-nucleon decay, the analysis constrains the new physics scale of the induced nucleon decay operator in the range of $ \mathcal{O}(10^{7} \mathsf{GeV})$, depending on the specific decay mode.
 These limits are competitive with those derived from traditional nucleon decay searches, reinforcing the viability of di-nucleon decay as a complementary and potentially more accessible probe of baryon number violation, especially since it predicts a back-to-back Cherenkov radiation signature.